mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-rswg-updates-tag.md

 ## Formating Style of Amendments

-Currently some RFCs use and OLD/NEW style to highlight actual text changes others simply describe the changes in text.
+Currently some RFCs use the OLD/NEW style to highlight actual text changes others simply describe the changes in text.
 While this document does not require a specific format of amendments, it recommends the use of the
-OLD/NEW style in Amending RFCs for minor and limited number of changes.
+OLD/NEW style in amending RFCs for minor and limited number of changes.
 This could enable the use of automated tools in the future to produce a marked up copy of the Amended RFC that shows the effect of these changes in place.
 If extensive or a large number of changes are needed, a new document revision that obsoletes the old RFC might still